 ✓ Use Virtualizer Virtualizer type: Min. page count: 2 🛓 Swap file 🔹 Initial file size (bytes): 4,096 🛓 File growth (bytes) 200 👻 This virtualizer helps reducing r parameters are: memory usage by caching g report pages in ONE swap file on disk.
 Cache folder will be; jasperreports_cache\.
-The Min. page count: - The further of the report wil Initial file size: - Initial File growth: - The rate e minimum of pages the r II be cached on disk. size of the cache file. at which the file should g eport has to have in order for caching to start.
+The further of the report will Initial file size: - Initial ll be cached on disk. size of the cache file. eport has to have in order for caching to start.
 For example, if this is set to 2, page 3 and row when its capacity is not enough.
 The swap file will be deleted no) later than on application exit.